Tourism in Dubai: History

 In May 2013, the government of Dubai launched the Dubai Tourism Strategy 2020, with the key objective to attract 20 million visitors a year by 2020 and making Dubai a first choice destination for international leisure travellers as well as business travellers.
 In 2018, the strategy was expanded by setting new goals of attracting 21-23 million visitors in 2022 and 23-25 million visitors by 2025.
 The key objectives from 2013 and 2018 were not met due to the COVID-19 pandemic.

+In July 2019, Dubai's Jumeirah Group LLC fired 500 people due to a decline in tourism.
+In the second quarter of 2019, hospitality sector has had the worst quarter since 2009.

 The need to maintain its tourism industry has hampered Dubai's response to the COVID-19 pandemic.
 Along with COVID-19 Dubai's tourism sector has also been hurt by a greater international awareness of the status of human rights in the emirate and in particular the treatment of Princess Latifa bint Mohammed Al Maktoum.

 In November 2022, Sheikh Mohammed bin Rashid announced a national tourism strategy until 2031.
 The goal of the strategy is to attract Dh 100 billion in additional tourism investments (so that the tourism sector's contribution will be Dh450bn of Dubai's GDP in 2031) and receive 40 million hotel guests in 2031.
 The strategy includes 25 initiatives and policies to support the development of the tourism sector in the country.

 In April 2025, the Dubai Department of Economy and Tourism introduced a new programme offering media training to students for promotion of tourism in the UAE.
 Applicants are provided with flights, luxury apartment and three months of income, along with certification from Dubai College of Tourism for posting about traveling experiences in Dubai on social media.
 According to Middle East Eye, this program aims to whitewash its human rights violations and war crime accusations in Sudan.